- Benefits & Features

 Upon completion of this program, you will earn two days towards a Certificate with select alumni and tuition benefits.
 Learn more.

-Digital Storytelling Strategy incorporates a mix of spirited talks, lively discussions, and highly participatory workshops.
-The session will focus first on strategic concepts and then move on to case studies involving immersive storytelling in a business context.
-Throughout the day, executives will periodically form small groups to address specific, real-world challenges that require innovative thinking as well as an understanding of narrative issues and techniques.
-Participants will leave with an essential grounding in immersive storytelling strategy as well as a conceptual framework and a set of tools they can put to use at once.
+Strategic Storytelling will connect narrative concepts and strategies with actual case studies.
+Participants will work together in small groups to address real-world challenges that require innovative thinking as well as a thorough understanding of narrative issues and techniques.
+You will leave with an essential grounding in immersive storytelling strategies as well as a conceptual framework and a set of tools you can put to use right away.